Sumit-Jadhav-19/Advanced-LINQ-Queries/README.md

        d.DepartmentName
        })
        .ToList();
-### Find the department which has the maximum number of employees.
+### 45.Find the department which has the maximum number of employees.
     var res = employees.GroupBy(e => e.DepartmentId)
     .OrderByDescending(g => g.Count())
     .Take(1)